How to Raise Your Libido and Rebalance Your Hormones: A Nutritionist Tells All

-Sleep allows our hormones to balance naturally, relieves inflammation and increases libido.
+Staying up until the wee hours of the morning might feel you’re under deadline), but lack of sleep is one of the main culprits of out-of-whack hormones.
+Adequate sleep allows our hormones to balance naturally, relieves inflammation, and can increase libido.
 Aim for eight hours per night in a blacked-out, cool room.

 If your responsibilities at work are causing high levels of stress, schedule a time with your boss to discuss your goals for the future and anything in your role that doesn’t serve you.
 Many companies are open to change and willing to put processes into place to make their employees happy.
 Don’t be afraid to rock the boat.

-Steer your activities with friends in a healthy direction—choose hikes over happy hour.
+Steer your activities with friends in a healthy direction—when possible, choose hikes over happy hour.
 Acknowledge and invest in the relationships in your life that push you, support you, and hold you accountable to be your best self.

-Get moving!
+Lastly, get moving!
+One study found that increasing exercise increased libido in women who were on antidepressants.
 Take a long walk, go to a morning yoga class, or sneak to Pilates at lunch.
 All of these exercises involve enough movement to help you stay lean and sweat (great for detoxing), but not so much that you’re overworking your muscles and creating a surge in cortisol from training stress.
 If you like to workout hard, make sure you are getting adequate rest between sessions so training stress doesn’t become chronic.

 If you have food allergies, your body may be experiencing internal inflammation.
 Inflammation can increase cortisol production, and therefore it can affect your body’s production of sex hormones.

-Also, try to limit the use of prescription drugs that kill gut bacteria, and instead supplement with a quality probiotic supplement to increase your immune system and promote healthy bacteria, keeping inflammation to a minimum.
+Know that some prescription drugs can kill and affect your gut bacteria.
+Thus, it’s important to make sure to supplement with a quality probiotic to increase your immune system and promote healthy bacteria, keeping inflammation to a minimum.

 In terms of diet, focus on fatty acids like omega-3, -6, and -9.
-By eating higher amounts of omega-3, we can decrease cellular inflammation (thereby decreasing cortisol) and also increase our hormone receptor function, which helps control and balance hormone levels.
+By eating higher amounts of omega-3, studies find that you can decrease cellular inflammation (thereby decreasing cortisol) and also increase our hormone receptor function, which helps control and balance hormone levels.